brightcove/brightcove-player-sdk-ios-ima/README.md

 Let's break this code down into steps, to make it a bit simpler to digest:

-1. This example is the same as the one provided in the quickstart, except that we are now calling a different `BCOVIMAAdsRequestPolicy` policy method to specify that we want to use VAST.
+1. This example is the same as the one provided in the quick-start, except that we are now calling a different `BCOVIMAAdsRequestPolicy` policy method to specify that we want to use VAST.

 BCOVIMAAdsRequestPolicy has four factory methods to generate ads request policy; two for VMAP and two for VAST.
 Two factory methods for VMAP are described in more detail below: